hilary-chen/RTutorial/PLP4_ControlFlow.md

 #R

-R does support the user of if/else statements, certain kinds of loops, switch-case statements, as well as break and continue statements.
+R does support the user of if/else statements, certain kinds of loops (for, while, repeat), switch-case statements, as well as break and continue statements.
 For more information, they are listed below.
 Also, a seperate download R file is available to download to see it run.
 The link is provided here:

 #IF/ELSE STATEMENTS - ONE CONDITION
 In R, if/else statements are available for use.
 If there is only one condition, it is very simple.